Westerly is published twice a year in July and November.

 - No more than five poems (maximum 50 lines each) or one short story should be submitted at any one time.
 You should wait for a response before submitting future work for consideration.

-- While every care is taken with manuscripts, the editors can take no final responsibility for their return.
-Contributors are consequently urged to retain copies of all work submitted.
+- While every care is taken with manuscripts submitted by post, the editors can take no final responsibility for their return.
+Contributors are consequently urged to retain copies of all work submitted this way.

 We are bound by policy to pay the minimum set fees for all work published.
 Payment rates are:

-We expect our contributing authors to be subscribers of the journal, and support the publication which is supporting them!
-For this reason, we ask that any authors selected for publication who are not subscribers accept a year’s subscription as part-payment for their work.
+We aspire to pay writers Australian Society of Authors (ASA) rates when possible, depending on Westerly’s funding.
+We encourage our contributing authors to be subscribers of the journal, and support the publication which is supporting them!
+For this reason, we will offer any authors selected for publication who are not subscribers the option to take out a discounted year’s subscription as part-payment for their work.

 General